-Adventure is one of the main reasons why people visit Costa Rica.
-With over 20 different micro climates and an abundance of natural attractions, it’s easy to prepare an action packed itinerary.
+Outdoor adventure is one of the main reasons why people visit Costa Rica.
+With an abundance of natural attractions, it’s easy to prepare an action packed itinerary.
 Not to mention that Costa Rica is a fairly small country so you can be soaring over the cloud forest one day and scuba diving with sharks the next.

 Ziplining is the top must-do activity in Costa Rica because it’s known as the birthplace of the first zipline.
 You can find canopy tours all throughout the country but the best one is in Monteverde and Arenal because of the cloud/rain forest views.
 There is no feeling quite like soaring over the treetops with a bird’s eye view of the rainforest!

 On some ziplines you can go in pairs, superman, upside down and other fun tricks.
 We’ve even ziplined in the dark!
 Every canopy tour is different and it’s always a day to remember.
 If you’re not quite sure about strapping yourself to a cable and zipping through the trees, read why every visitor has to go ziplining in Costa Rica first.

 Canyoning (Rappel down waterfalls)

 This is an activity that requires a bit of courage.
 The most popular place to do it is La Fortuna/Arenal where you jump down waterfalls up to 200 feet tall in the middle of the unspoiled Costa Rican forest.

 It’s more exciting than ziplining in the sense that it requires a bit of strength and the guides like to enthusiastically swing you under the waterfalls.

 One of my friends said that canyoning “changed her life” and after doing it, I understand what she meant.
 The best thing about the adventure activities in Costa Rica is that they break down barriers and make you feel free, almost invincible!

-Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba but the one in Arenal is the most popular for good reason as it has the tallest waterfalls!
+Some other places that offer canyoning tours are Monteverde, Jaco and Turrialba.
+However, Arenal is the most popular as it has the tallest waterfalls!

 White Water Rafting